MicrosoftDocs/visualstudio-docs/docs/profiling/profiling-feature-tour.md

 ## Analyze memory usage

 The **Diagnostic Tools** window also allows you to evaluate memory usage in your app using the **Memory Usage** tool.
 For example, you can look at the number and size of objects on the heap.
 You can use the [debugger-integrated Memory Usage tool](../profiling/memory-usage.md) or the [post-mortem Memory Usage tool](../profiling/memory-usage-without-debugging2.md) in the Performance Profiler.

+.NET developers may choose between either the [.NET Object Allocation tool](../profiling/dotnet-alloc-tool.md) or the [Memory usage](../profiling/memory-usage.md) tool.

-Another memory analysis tool, the [.NET Object Allocation tool](../profiling/dotnet-alloc-tool.md), helps you identify allocation patterns and anomalies in your .NET code.
+- The **.NET Object Allocation** tool helps you identify allocation patterns and anomalies in your .NET code, and helps identify common issues with garbage collection.
+This tool runs only as a post-mortem tool.
+You can run this tool on local or remote machines.
+- The **Memory usage** tool is helpful in identifying memory leaks, which are not typically common in .NET apps.
+If you need to use debugger features while checking memory, such as stepping through code, the [debugger-integrated Memory usage](../profiling/beginners-guide-to-performance-profiling.md) tool is recommended.

 To analyze memory usage with the **Memory Usage** tool, you need to take at least one memory snapshot.
 Often, the best way to analyze memory is to take two snapshots; the first right before a suspected memory issue, and the second snapshot right after a suspected memory issue occurs.
 Then you can view a diff of the two snapshots and see exactly what changed.
 The following illustration shows taking a snapshot with the debugger-integrated tool.